 How Long Do I Have To File a Lawsuit After a Dog Bite in Florida?

-The statute of limitations in Florida gives dog bite victims four years to file a personal injury lawsuit.
+The statute of limitations in Florida gives dog bite victims four years to file a personal injury lawsuit based on strict liability.
+However, general negligence claims are subject to a two-year statute of limitations.
 While there are exceptions to the rule, they are few and far between.

 If you were injured and have questions about your legal rights, call our law firm in Clearwater to schedule a free initial consultation today.